fezzibasma/Machine-Learning-Topics/README.md

 # Second project : Predict conversions 🏆🏆 ( Supervised Machine-Learning )

-In this project, you will participate to a machine learning competition like the ones that are organized by https://www.kaggle.com/.
-You will be able to work with jupyter notebooks as usual, but in the end you'll have to submit your model's predictions to your teacher/TA, so your model's performances will be evaluated in an independent way.
-The scores achieved by the different teams will be stored into a leaderboard 🏅🏅

-#### Description of a machine learning challenge 🚴🚴
-In machine learning challenges, the dataset is always separated into to files : data_train.csv contains labelled data, which means there are both X (explanatory variables) and Y (the target to be predicted).
-You will use this file to train your model as usual : make the train/test split, preprocessings, assess performances, try different models, fine-tune hyperparameters etc... data_test.csv contains "new" examples that have not be used to train the model, in the same format as in data_train.csv but it is unlabeled, which means the target Y has been removed from the file.
-Once you've trained a model, you will use data_test.csv to make some predictions that you will send to the organizing team.
-They will then be able to assess the performances of your model in an independent way, by preventing cheating 🤸
-Your model's predictions will be compared to the true labels and releases a leaderboard where the scores of all the teams around the world are stored
-All the participants are informed about the metric that will be used to assess the scores.
-You have to make sure you're using the same metric to evaluate your train/test performances !

 #### Company's Description 📇
 www.datascienceweekly.org is a famous newsletter curated by independent data scientists.
 Anyone can register his/her e-mail address on this website to receive weekly news about data science and its applications !